 - 5 Procedure 4: Restarting the Network Adapters

 - 6 Procedure 5: Resetting the components:

-- 7 Modification of permissions by editing the register key:
+- 7 Modification of permissions by editing the registry key:

 - 8 Procedure 6: Reinstalling the TCP/IP:

 - 9 Procedure 7: Uninstalling and Reinstalling Your Security/Antivirus Software

 - 10 Procedure 8: Using a Powerline Adapters